 Robby:

-a few of us choose the path of enlightenment to escape the pain.
+path of enlightenment to escape the pain.

 BeiYin: